 Water: Yu (유)

 Water flows smoothly, when it meets an object it flows around it.
 Similarly our techniques should be applied in a smooth and flowing manner.
-Although soft water can wear mountains away over a period of time.
+Although soft, water can wear rocks away over a period of time.

 Circle: Won (원)